IRF Project Collections

 Through grants provided for language revitalization programs, traditional arts and crafts or cultural education initiatives, Indigenous traditions and identities are celebrated and can be passed down to future generations.

-• Beading Classes at Sacred Heart of the First Peoples
+• Cree Language Revival at Sacred Heart Church of the First Peoples

 Pillar Three